 - Tiger Balm – amazing for sore muscles, although you will smell like an old woman in a nursing home.
 If that’s not for you, find something that you can use to ease tired muscles.
 I heard a lot of people talking about arnica cream or voltaren.TIP: At the end of the day, put your legs up against a wall and leave them there for thirty minutes.
 It will ease inflammation.

 - Ibuprofen.
-Take enough for a few days.
+Take enough for a few days to help with inflamation.
 If you need more, stop into to any farmacia.
 They will ask if you want 400 mg or 600 mg!